 - Best: N95 or better.
 This includes N99, N100, elastomeric respirators, and more.
 See this site for information about NIOSH-certified respirators.

 - Quality filter material; has a tight fit because of straps over head and can produce an airtight seal.
 They come in several shapes.
 They are the best option for people with high-exposure situations or people who are vulnerable due to medical conditions or age.

 - Quality filter material.
 Can fit against face without gaps.
 Try different models for best fit to your face.
 Many people find them more comfortable and easier to breathe through than N95s.
 They are best for everyday use with moderate exposures, such as running errands or attending indoor events.
 KN95s and KF942 come in children’s sizes

 - Good: Double Masking, cloth over surgical

 - When a cloth mask improves the fit of a surgical mask, then double masking adds more protection than just a surgical mask.

-- Pretty Good: Surgical Mask
+- Better than no mask: Surgical Mask

 - Quality filter material, but not well fitting.
 Offer much better protection than not wearing a mask at all!
 For some people, surgical masks can be made more form-fitting by knotting the ear loops where they attach to the mask, then folding and tucking the extra material under the edges.

-- Bad: Cloth Mask
+- Better than no mask: Cloth Mask

 - Cloth masks alone are not effective against aerosols and the new variants